LibFewShot: A Comprehensive Library for Few-shot Learning: Evaluation Settings and LibFewShot

-\paragraph{LibFewShot.} In the literature, many implementation details or ``tricks'' are only briefly mentioned or even overlooked in many FSL works.
-However, these non-trivial tricks may lead to significant \textit{algorithm-agnostic performance boost}, which will make the comparison somewhat unfair and make some conclusions untenable.
-On the other hand, such imperceptible pitfalls will not only make beginners struggle with the reproduction issues of other comparison methods, but also struggle with the development of their own methods.
-Therefore, to address these issues, we develop \textit{a comprehensive library for few-shot learning (LibFewShot)} by re-implementing the state-of-the-art methods into the same framework and making them enjoy the same training tricks to the maximum extent.
-So far, seventeen methods have been included, including six \textit{Fine-tuning based methods}, six \textit{Meta-learning based methods} and five \textit{Metric-learning based methods}, where the details can be seen in Table~\ref{Table1}.
-The details of the architecture of LibFewShot will be illustrated in the supplementary material.
+Therefore, to address the above issues, we develop \textit{a comprehensive library for few-shot learning (LibFewShot)} by re-implementing the state-of-the-art methods into the same framework and applying the same training tricks to the maximum extent.
+So far, eighteen representative methods have been investigated, including five \textit{non-episodic based methods}, seven \textit{meta-learning based methods} and six \textit{metric-learning based methods}, where the details can be seen in Table~\ref{Table1}.
+The details of the architecture of LibFewShot are illustrated in the supplementary material.